Taking notes in university is an important skill that can help you do better in your classes.

 - Rows: Specific details fitting into each category.

 This method is particularly effective for subjects that involve comparing and contrasting, like history or social sciences.
-By categorizing information neatly, the Charting Method enhances clarity and reduces redundancy, making it easy to scan and review.
+By organizing information neatly, the Charting Method makes things clearer and cuts out repeated information, making it easy to scan and review.

 The Sentence Method